 This all-day community event is a rich exploration of academic and career possibilities.
-Join us for skills workshops, career panels, networking, and a resource fair for women and girls* of all ages in school, college and beyond.
+Though this experience is tailored to girls* and women of all ages in school, college and beyond, people of all ages and genders are welcome to attend.
 Shuttles, snacks and lunch will be provided.
 Please let us know your transportation needs in your registration form.

 Parents and allies of all ages and genders are welcome! *Y-WE empowers people who identify as women, were socialized as women, or who were assigned female at birth.